RemyTek/osdf/docs/style.md

 ### Compact, but Intuitive Wording
 - 1 letter words are extremely undesirable
 Unless it is painfully obvious what the variable is doing.
-_r referring to result/return in a short function_
+_e.g:  r referring to result/return in a short function_
 2 letter words are slightly better, but not by much.
 Both of them should always be commented to avoid confusion.
 They could be project-wide language, depending on the use (like `nk` meaning `nuklearUI`).
 But 3letter words are preferred for that.

 - 3 letter words are immediately project wide language
-If you name something `trg`, referring to `target`, then that shortening MUST mean target **everywhere else** in the project.
-Not just in your code.
+If you name something `trg`, referring to `target`, then that shortening must mean target **everywhere else** in the project.
 This includes words that are part of multi words _(such as trgBuild, where trg must also mean target)_

 ### Overall styling and naming: